UWaterloo-Formula-Electric/firmware/README.md

 ### Building the Firmware

-When running `make` it looks for the python binary, which is pointed to Python 2.7 on the VM.
-However, you probably want to use Python 3.8.
-If Python 3.8 isn't installed on your machine, install it by running: `brew install python3.8`

-Then, link the python binary to Python 3.8 by running: `sudo ln -s -f /usr/local/bin/python3.8 /usr/local/bin/python`

 Make sure you have the right version of cantools.
 If you run into issues regarding this, you can try running the following commands